digitranslab/jumpstart/docs/docs/gitsync.md

 ## Delete GitSync Configuration

 To delete the GitSync configuration, go to the **Configure git** tab on the **Workspace settings** page, and click on the **Delete configuration** button.
-This will delete the SSH key from the ToolJet configuration and the GitSync feature will be disabled.
+This will delete the SSH key from the JumpStart configuration and the GitSync feature will be disabled.

 **Note:** Deleting the GitSync configuration will not delete the apps from the git repository.
 The apps will still be available in the git repository in the same state as they were before the GitSync configuration was deleted.